 House Bill 5104 amends the Michigan Penal Code (MCL 750.167).
-Section 167 lists the acts that constitute the crime of "disorderly person", a misdemeanor offense punishable by not more than 90 days in jail and/or a maximum fine of \$500.
+Section 167 lists the acts that constitute the crime of "disorderly person," a misdemeanor offense punishable by not more than 90 days in jail and/or a maximum fine of \$500.
 The bill eliminates "begging in a public place" as one of the listed acts, thereby effectively decriminalizing public begging.

 House Bill 5103 creates a new act, entitled the "Aggressive Solicitation Prohibition Act."
-"Soliciting" would be defined as using any means of communication, including, but not limited to, spoken, written, or printed word to request a donation or exchange of money or any other thing of value regardless of the purpose or intended use of the money or other thing of value.
+"Soliciting" would be defined as using any means of communication, including, but not limited to, spoken or written word, to request a donation or exchange of money or any other thing of value regardless of the purpose or intended use of the money or other thing of value.

-Under the bill, a person could not solicit another under any of the following circumstances:
+Under the bill, a person could not solicit another in a public area by doing any of the following: